thayss-tech/GCP-SQL-POWER_BI-FRAUD-ANALYTICS/README.md

 By querying the database with a forensic mindset, this pipeline uncovered critical blind spots in standard fraud-detection rules:

-* **The 50/50 Fraud Split:** While traditional literature flags wire transfers as the highest risk, the BI dashboard visually proved that the *actual volume* of successful attacks is split exactly 50/50 between `TRANSFER` and `CASH_OUT` operations.
+* **The 50/50 Fraud Split:** While traditional literature flags wire transfers as the highest risk, the BI dashboard visually proved that the *actual volume* of successful attacks is split exactly 50/50 between `TRANSFER` and `CASH_OUT` operations. *(Note: In our companion ML project, the Python-based EDA also found this exact same result, which is why the predictive Scikit-Learn pipeline was strategically filtered to only evaluate these two high-risk categories).*
 * **Money Mule Networks Exposed:** Using SQL Self-Joins, the pipeline successfully traced the "Transfer & Cash Out" pattern, identifying the exact bridge accounts (Money Mules) that receive stolen funds and withdraw them at ATMs within the same operational hour.
 * **Coordinated Burst Attacks (744-Hour Timeline):** Tracking the transactions over a continuous 744-hour (31-day) simulation revealed that fraud does not follow typical human day/night cycles; it occurs relentlessly 24/7.
 The dashboard exposed severe, coordinated "burst attacks" at specific intervals (e.g., around step 400), where the capital hemorrhage spiked to nearly **$150 Million** in a single hour.
 This proves the institution is facing automated bot scripts and organized criminal syndicates, necessitating real-time machine learning firewalls rather than manual reviews.
 * **The "Step" Variable Dichotomy (ML vs. BI):** In my predictive Machine Learning pipeline (hosted in a separate repository), the `step` (time) variable was deliberately dropped during Feature Engineering.
 Because fraud occurs relentlessly 24/7, keeping it would introduce noise and risk model overfitting.
 However, in this **Forensic BI pipeline**, `step` is actively utilized.
 By stepping back and aggregating the data chronologically, we shift from individual predictions to macro-level analysis, successfully visualizing the massive "burst attack" anomalies that the ML model is ultimately designed to block.